soutaro/nullarihyon/README.md

 This check would prevent you from leaving nonnull instance variables and properties `nil`.

+## super

+Checking if `super` is initialized correctly is out of scope of Nullarihyon.
+You are responsible to call call initialization method of super classes correctly.

 # Limitation

 * It does not support per-file build setting in Xcode